apache/trafficserver/doc/arch/cache/cache-arch.en.rst

 are called *alternates*.
 All metadata for all alternates is stored in the first fragment including the set of alternates and the HTTP headers for them.
 This enables `alternate selection
 <http://trafficserver.apache.org/docs/trunk/sdk/http-hooks-and-transactions/http-alternate-selection.en.html>`_ to be
-done after the initial read from disk.
+done after the first ``Doc`` is read from disk.
 An object that has more than one alternate will have the alternate content stored separately from the first fragment.
 For objects with only one alternate the content may or may not be in the same (first) fragment as the metadata.
 Each separate alternate content is allocated a directory entry and the key for that entry is stored in the first fragment metadata.

 Prior to version 4.0.1 the header data was stored in the :cpp:class:`CacheHTTPInfoVector` class which was marshaled to a variable length area of the on disk image, followed by information about additional fragments if needed to store the object.

 .. figure:: images/cache-doc-layout-3-2-0.png
    :align: center